rebsonoliveira/sql-server/samples/manage/sql-assessment-api/README.md

 ## config.json

-This is the default set of checks shipped with SQL Assessment API.
-Feel free to open issues to have us fix or add checks.
+This is the default set of rules shipped with SQL Assessment API.
+Feel free to open issues to have us fix or add rules.
 Also, we're happy to see your pull requests to this file.

 ## DisablingBuiltInChecks_sample.json

 Contains two parts.
-First shows how you can disable a specified check by its ID.
-The second disables all the checks with the "TraceFlag" tag.
+First shows how you can disable a specified rule by its ID.
+The second disables all the rules with the "TraceFlag" tag.

 ## MakingCustomChecks_sample.json

-Demonstrates how to make a custom rule set containing two checks.
-The sample contains two sections: `checks` and `probes`. `Checks` is for check (or rule) definitions.
-Usually, checks or rules are best practices or a company's internal policies that should be applied to SQL Server.
-Here's one of the checks from this sample with comments on each property:
+Demonstrates how to make a custom ruleset containing two checks.
+The sample contains two sections: `rules` and `probes`. `Rules` is for rule (sometimes refered to as check) definitions.
+Usually, rules are best practices or a company's internal policies that should be applied to SQL Server configuration.
+Here's one of the rules from this sample with comments on each property:

 ```
 {